-- 1. Remove the used dome by pulling it 2. off the receiver and discard.
-This may require a bit of force. - Push the largest petal back, then press the tulip dome over the ribbed end of the receiver
+1. Remove the used dome by pulling it 2.
+Push the largest petal back, then press the tulip dome over the ribbed end of the receiver

-3. Check that the tulip dome is securely mounted by verifying that the collar completely covers the ribbed end of the receiver.
+Check that the tulip dome is securely 4.
+Push the larger petal forward.

+mounted by verifying that the collar

+completely covers the ribbed end of

+the receiver.